It isn’t that we don’t know how to interlink blog posts.

 In this post, I’ll share how to interlink blog posts effectively to increase your blog’s page views.

-Before that let’s see why we should interlink blog posts and how it helps to increase page views.
+Before that let’s see why we should interlink blog posts and how it engages readers.

 Benefits of Interlinking Blog Posts